Adithya-Thonse/python_ML_DL_basics/PythonBasics/Datasets/README.md

-Dataset collection for all the notebooks present here.
+A collection of datasets for all the notebooks used in this repo.